UConn vs. Gonzaga Predictions & Picks - NCAA Tournament Elite Eight

 Gonzaga Performance Insights

-- The Bulldogs outscore opponents by 13.9 points per game (posting 87 points per game, first in college basketball, and conceding 73.1 per outing, 268th in college basketball) and have a +500 scoring differential.
+- The Bulldogs are outscoring opponents by 13.9 points per game, with a +500 scoring differential overall.
+They put up 87 points per game (first in college basketball) and allow 73.1 per contest (268th in college basketball).

-- Gonzaga prevails in the rebound battle by an average of 6.1 boards.
-It grabs 34.3 rebounds per game (44th in college basketball) compared to its opponents' 28.2.
+- Gonzaga wins the rebound battle by 6.1 boards on average.
+It collects 34.3 rebounds per game, 44th in college basketball, while its opponents grab 28.2.

-- Gonzaga makes 7.7 three-pointers per game (134th in college basketball), while its opponents have made 8.2 on average.
+- Gonzaga connects on 7.7 three-pointers per game (134th in college basketball), while its opponents have made 8.2 on average.

 - Gonzaga has won the turnover battle by 2.2 per game, committing 10.4 (40th in college basketball) while forcing 12.6 (121st in college basketball).